JuliaComputing/SQLStrings.jl/README.md

 source language and any SQL language extensions it may have.

 I've chosen backticks for `@sql_cmd` rather than a normal string macro because
-* It's important to have syntax highlighting, and it seems editors disable syntax highlighting of interpolations within normal string macros.
+* It's important to have syntax highlighting for interpolations, but editors typically disable this within normal string macros.
 * `@sql_cmd` is very conceptually similar to the builtin backticks and `Base.Cmd`: it's a lightweight layer which deals only with preserving the structure of tokens in the source text.